mdb/mdb.github.io/content/blog/2021-03-24-profiling-go-with-pprof.md

 While sometimes a bit difficult to interpret, the trace viewer offers a few pages and diagrams for analyzing the trace dump:

-* `/trace` - a tool for viewing the trace
+* `/trace` - a tool for viewing the trace, visualizing the complete timeline of program execution.
-* `/goroutines` - shows goroutine analysis.
-This view allows us to drill into an analysis of specific goroutines, their execution time, and other profiling traits of note.
+* `/goroutines` - shows an analysis of how many of each kind of goroutine created during execution.
+This view allows viewers to drill into an analysis of specific goroutines, their execution time, time spent being blocked, and other profiling traits of note.
 * `/io` - download a network blocking profile.
 This view shows where the program is waiting on network I/O.
 * `/block` - download a synchronization blocking profile.
 This shows mutex contention if such contention exists in the program.
 * `/syscall` - download a syscall blocking profile.
 This shows where the program is waiting for the OS.
 Writing to a log file might appear here, for example.